 I remember vividly where I was and how I felt 6 years ago when I decided to go travelling.
-I can’t believe it has taken me so long to write this blog post and I hope in some way it will inspire others to go and explore this incredible world.
+I can’t believe it has taken me so long to write this blog post about my experience in Australia and I hope in some way it will inspire others to go and explore this incredible world.

 I was working at GAP as a merchandiser in Doncaster and although I really enjoyed my job, there was something missing.
 I felt I had lost my way in life and I didn’t know how to find my way back to who I wanted to be and the goals that I had set out for myself.